Skip to main content

 The current landscape is more fluid, but the core tension remains.
 For a program to be compliant, it must navigate the requirements of both.
 The ADA requires the program to be “reasonably designed” to promote health or prevent disease.
 This means it cannot be a subterfuge for discrimination or simply a data-gathering exercise.
 The incentive structure must be carefully calibrated to encourage participation without effectively punishing those who, for whatever reason, choose not to share their medical information.

-The request for in the HRA directly implicates GINA.
+The request for family medical history in the HRA directly implicates GINA.
 GINA generally prohibits employers from offering incentives in exchange for genetic information, which includes family history.
 Therefore, the program must be structured so that the premium reduction is not contingent on you answering those specific questions.
 You must be able to earn the full reward by completing the other parts of the assessment, ensuring that the incentive is not being used to unlawfully acquire protected genetic data.

 The structure of wellness incentives must satisfy both HIPAA’s allowance for rewards and the ADA’s mandate for voluntary participation.